What Is Sound Therapy?

 What are the Benefits?

-The benefits of sound therapy are quite extensive, they include deep relaxation, reduced stress, an improvement in feelings of anxiety or depression, high blood pressure, sleep disorders and general pain caused by an imbalance of the flow in energy through the body.
 There are many other benefits including that of an improvement in other more significant health issues such as Alzheimer's and Dementia, as well as aiding in the clearing of blockages connected with past life & ancestral traumas.
 Sound therapy can also assist in the clearing of blockages and re-alignment of the chakras, thus improving your overall mental, physical, spiritual and emotional wellbeing.

 In recent years scientific research studies including those on Alzheimer's and Dementia, have shown improvements in the memory recall, I have included a few links which I feel are relevant to the ongoing research, for your information, below....